María José Plaza

-Maria Jose Plaza Gomez De La Torre known as Maria Jose Plaza is an Ecuador politician from Quito.
+Maria Jose Plaza Gomez De La Torre known as Maria Jose Plaza is an Ecuadorian politician from Quito.
 She was elected to the National Assembly in 2021 for the province of Pichincha.
 She took an interest in sport and mental health.

 Life

 She was born in Quito into a family involved in politics.
 Both her great-grandfather, Leonidas Plaza, and her grandfather, Galo Plaza, had been Presidents of Ecuador.

 From 1995 to 2021 she was a company's general manager.
 She was elected to the National Assembly in 2021 for the province of Pichincha.